pm95/NGINX-HTTPS-Setup/README.md

 ## Additional modifications

-If you wish to modify the NGINX config file, you can do so using your text editor of choice (VIM, NANO, EMACS, etc.)
+If you wish to modify the NGINX config file, you can do so using your text editor of choice (VIM, NANO, EMACS, etc.).

+You can add proxy redirects to your web APIs or WebSocket applications by modifying the NGINX config (conf) file generated.
+A template for both scenarios is already provided, simply un-comment the applicable blocks.

 ## Questions?
 Get in touch